How To Get An Even Skin Tone On A Bald Head

 It’s the same with your head.
 If you have any freckles or birthmarks, for example, they’ll blend in much more if you have a more tanned complexion.
 Check out this article for more tips on how to look good bald.

-Avoid sun damage
+Avoiding sun damage

 Obviously, you should always tan safely by eliminating your exposure to sunlight and wearing sunscreen.